-Please note that if you use the Excel import to make changes to objects that were imported from a channel, this channel data will be overwritten and the fields or sections you're changing will be locked.
+Please note that if you use the Excel import to make changes to objects that are imported from a channel, this channel data will be overwritten and your changes will be locked.

 Some data cannot be set in the Excel file.
 This can be added after the import.
 Click the Edit button in the table for the object you want to edit.

-Institutions: a company logo, custom background image, banner or slideshow images.
+Institutions: a company logo, custom background image, banner or slideshow images, exhibitor booth contact information.

 Persons: profile pictures.

-Classifiers: a color or an icon, for example for certain session types.
+Classifiers: a colour or an icon, for example for certain session types.